preethamsridhar/djangowebsite/README.md

-Hello World.
-This is Django Website Developed from Scratch -By Preetham Sridhar, Jellyfish Technologies, India
+This is Django Website Developed from Scratch
+-By Preetham Sridhar, Jellyfish Technologies, India